-Professor: Tate Twinam

-Email: tatwinam@wm.edu

-Office: Chancellors Hall 250

-Course Meetings: TR 2:00-3:20pm

-Room: Chancellors Hall 133

-Office Hours: W 2:30-3:30pm (virtual)
+Professor: Tate Twinam Email: tatwinam@wm.edu Office: Chancellors Hall 250 Course Meetings: MWF 10:00-10:50am Room: Chancellors Hall 134 Office Hours: TR 4-5pm online, F 1-2pm in office

 Course Description:

 This course explores the origins and development of cities from an economic perspective.
 We will utilize economic theory to study the location choices of individuals and firms.
 We will also discuss how physical, social, and economic forces affect the growth of cities and the welfare of their inhabitants, and how government policy can mitigate or magnify these effects.
 We will also study how different actors influence urban policymaking for their own gain.
 As we will see, the present-day circumstances of a city are inextricably tied to its past.
 For this reason, we will take both contemporary and historical perspectives as appropriate.
 This course is highly recommended for anyone with an interest in public policy at the local, state, or federal level.